trybrito/Podcastr/README-en.md

 $ git clone <https://github.com/ThiagoBrito-Dev/Podcastr>

 # Access the project folder from the command terminal
-$ cd .../podcastr
+$ cd .../Podcastr

 # Install the package.json dependencies
-$ yarn add / npm install
+$ yarn / npm install

 # Run the JSON server, otherwise the application will not work
 $ yarn server